Transition Expertise Matters

-Our yearlong program in Financial Transitions Planning that involves the study of the stages of transition, how people behave during transition, and how to most skillfully work with them.
+Core is shorthand for our yearlong program in Financial Transitions Planning.
+It involves the study of the stages of transition, how people behave during transition, and how to most skillfully work with them.
+If you’re not ready for a deep dive yet, check out one of our Intro Events here.

 Who should register?